Atlas Shrugged

 Ridiculous.

-“ … bad example, Charlie!
+“ … bad example!
 You want to be bishop?
 Quit giving everything we have away.
 Keep some of it, invest it, make more, be smart about making more, not work so hard for so little reward.
+How can anyone who’s so lost in his pride and envy be a good steward for the Lord?
 How can anyone who can’t manage to pay his bills be an example to others?”

-“We pay our bills,” Sebastian’s father growled, hurt, furious, that she’d used his greatest disappointment against him.
-Sebastian almost flinched.
+“We pay our bills,” Sebastian’s father growled, devastated that she’d used his greatest disappointment against him.

 “Barely!”